Information for visitors

 For shorter visits (less than 21 days), a bed is 150 SEK/night, a tent is 100 SEK/night, and food costs 150 SEK per day (breakfast: 30 SEK, lunch: 60 SEK, dinner: 60 SEK).

-We accept visitors that wants to stay 1 month or more than 1 month except for exceptional situations.
+We usually accept visitors that wants to stay 1 month or more than 1 month except for exceptional situations.
+Possibility to stay shorter time for higher prices.

 Those who permanently live in Suderbyn (meaning they have lived here for over 6 months and have become a member) are asked to contribute at least 10 hours of volunteering per week, though most people tend to invest more time.
 Independent volunteers are requested to work at least 4 hours a day, thus 20 hours a week.
 This time can be filled by domain-specific work, cooking, cleaning, attending the morning meetings/community meetings/working group meetings, organizing social events.